BingnanHuo/BingnanHuo.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a masters student at Brown University, working with Prof. George Konidaris in the Intelligent Robot Lab.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm interested in the intersection of artificial intelligence, reinforcement learning, robotics, psychology, and sociology.
+I'm currently a Master's student in Data Science at Brown University.
+I'm also a research assistant at the [Human-Computer Interaction Lab](https://www.brown.edu/research/labs/hci/) and the [Data Science Initiative](https://www.brown.edu/initiatives/data-science/).
+I'm advised by [Dr. Jeff Huang](https://www.brown.edu/research/labs/hci/people/jeff-huang) and [Dr. Seny Kamara](https://www.brown.edu/initiatives/data-science/people/seny-kamara).
+I'm also a member of the [Brown Robotics Lab](https://www.brown.edu/research/labs/robotics/).
+I'm passionate about building intelligent systems that can understand and interact with humans in a natural and intuitive way.
+I'm also interested in the ethical and societal implications of AI and robotics.
+I'm always looking for new opportunities to collaborate with researchers and practitioners from diverse backgrounds.

         Please reach out to collaborate 😃
     design: